When to visit the vet?

 - Conjunctival Hyperemia

 The symptoms of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures. in the eye in dogs can vary depending on the severity and location of the adhesions.
-Common signs include redness and swelling of the eye, increased tear flow, and possibly pain, which is expressed by constant blinking or rubbing of the eye.
+Common signs include redness and swelling of the eye, increased tearing, and possibly pain, which may manifest as constant blinking or rubbing of the eye.

-In advanced cases, dogs may show impaired vision, which may be noticeable through disorientation or difficulty navigating their environment.
-Increased photophobia is also a common symptom that may indicate an underlying inflammatory condition.
+In advanced cases, dogs may show visual disturbances, which can be noticed through disorientation or difficulty navigating their environment.
+Increased photophobia is also a common symptom that can indicate underlying inflammation.

 Diagnosis